 It is very important to take a break from work, not just for eating but also to move slowly and mindfully.
 This can fully change how you approach the afternoon.
 If possible, leave your office or work place for at least 5 to 10 minutes.
 Go for a walk and stretch your arms as you feel your muscles and skeleton moving.
 Place your attention on your breath, if possible take a few deep inhalations and exhalations.
 Notice if there is tension in any part of your body and with your fingertips give yourself a few gentle taps around the area where there is tension.
 This is a very healthy habit that can be very energising.

 Remember to pause throughout the day to observe your body and mind.
 Something simple to do is to check your posture.
 Bring attention to your jaw and observe if there is any tension or clenching happening.
 We all have unique patterns of muscular tension in our body depending on our lifestyle – so becoming aware of yourself throughout the day will help you to learn more about how you are using your body.
-An easy way to remember this practice is to set a reminder on your phone and to stop for at least 5 minutes every couple of hours.
+An easy way to remember this practice is to set a reminder on your phone and to stop for at least 5 to 10 minutes every couple of hours.

 Empty your mind